ANUJT65/EmpathyChat/README.md

 - put the index.html in templates folder(i forgot to add it)
 - replace the gemini api key
 - check gemini version

+Do favourite the repo if you liked the project and it may have helped you in any way! if you need help do ask!
 - (only runs with this)
 3. Run the backend with the following command: python -m uvicorn app:app --reload